 - Depicts historical trends to adjust forecasts

-Scrum addresses uncertain requirements and technology risks by grouping people from multiple disciplines into one team (ideally in one team room) to maximize communication bandwidth, visibility, and trust.
+Scrum addresses uncertain requirements and technology risks by grouping people from multiple disciplines into one team — in one team room — to increase bandwidth, visibility, and trust.

-When requirements are uncertain and technology risks are high, adding too many people to the situation makes things worse.
+Adding too many people to a team makes things worse.
 Grouping people by specialty also makes things worse.
-Grouping people by architectural components (a.k.a. component teams) makes things worse . . . eventually.
+Grouping people by architectural components (a.k.a. component teams) makes things worse.

-The most successful approach to this problem has been the creation of fully cross-functional “feature teams,” able to operate at all layers of the architecture in order to deliver customer-centric features.
-In a large system this requires learning new skills.
+Fully cross-functional “feature teams” are able to operate at all layers of the architecture in order to deliver customer-centric features to end users.
+In a large system, this requires learning new skills.

 As teams focus on learning — rather than short-term micro-efficiencies — they can help create a learning organization.